 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

 A: Mainly with other expats.
 I find it easy to meet Thai women socially, but not men.
-I just seem to connect better with women when it comes to personality, hobbies, humour, general knowledge.
+I just seem to connect better with women when it comes to personality, hobbies, humour and general knowledge.
 I know I’m not alone here, and there’s probably a whole thesis that can be written on this.
 It’s also simply easier, and often necessary for your mental health, to hang out with people from similar cultural backgrounds when you’re living in a strange land.
 Like with anything, if you want to meet people – any people – you have to put some effort into it.